sporto/elm-tutorial/add_and_delete/delete_a_player.md

 This renders a button that when clicked sends the `DeletePlayerIntent` action with the player as payload to the StartApp address.

-Add the button the list in `playerRow`:
+Add the button to the list in `playerRow`:

 ```elm
 ...